Hello/Labas! I'm Andrew Kapochunas (Andrius Kapočiūnas, born in the

 Lithuania, Belarus, Ukraine, Latvia, Poland, Russia, and Israel (to name but

+the principal ones)."
 My focus here is the area represented today by the three

 Baltic republics, eastern Poland, the Kaliningrad Oblast, and Belarus -- if you